Phoenix Child Relocation Lawyer

 What To Do In Anticipation of Relocation

-When the parties share legal decision making, both are entitled to unsupervised parenting time and both parents reside in the state of Arizona, at least sixty (60) days advance written notice shall be provided to the non moving parent before the moving parent relocates the child outside of Arizona or relocates the child more than one hundred 100 miles within Arizona unless a provision for relocation exists in the parties’ parenting plan or by court order which specifically permits or prohibits the child’s relocation.
+When the parties share legal decision making, both are entitled to unsupervised parenting time, and both parents reside in the state of Arizona, at least sixty (60) days advance written notice shall be provided to the non-moving parent before the moving parent relocates the child outside of Arizona or relocates the child more than one hundred 100 miles within Arizona unless a provision for relocation exists in the parties’ parenting plan or by court order which specifically permits the child’s relocation.
 The required written notice must be made by certified mail, return receipt requested.
 A parent that does not comply with notification requirement can be subject to sanctions pursuant to A.R.S. §25-408.

 Within 30 days of receiving the notice, the non-moving parent may request a hearing to prevent the relocation.
-A parent with sole custody or joint custody and primary physical custody may be allowed to relocate pending a hearing if health, safety or employment require it.
-A parent who shares joint custody and substantially equal physical parenting time may only relocate pending a hearing if both parents execute a written agreement to permit the relocation of the child.
+A parent with sole legal decision making or joint legal decision making and primary physical parenting time may be allowed to relocate pending a hearing if health, safety or employment require it.
+A parent who shares joint legal decision making and substantially equal physical parenting time may only relocate pending a hearing if both parents execute a written agreement to permit the relocation of the child.
 Otherwise, the parent must obtain the permission of the court.
 Other factors may apply.

 Hire a Child Relocation Attorney

 If you desire to relocate with your children, or if the other party desires to relocate with your children, this is probably one of the most important times for you to consult with an experienced family law attorney.
-If you relocate with the children without the other party’s permission or a Court order, the judge may be very upset and may go so far as to grant the other party custody of the children if it is in the children’s best interests to do so.
+If you relocate with the children without the other party’s permission or a Court order, the judge may be very upset and may go so far as to grant the other party legal decision making or primary parenting time with the children.

 On the other hand, if the other party is planning to relocate with the children, and you oppose the move, we highly recommend that you file a motion to prevent the relocation as soon as possible.
 The Court may be more likely to preclude a party from relocating with the children if the move has not taken place yet, as opposed to requiring a party who already moved with the children to move back if a motion was not timely filed to prevent such move.